7 Skincare Rules Everyone With Freckles Should Know

 Use topical antioxidants

 Antioxidants have long been praised as cancer fighters and when applied topically, they are great for the skin.
-According to board certified dermatologist Jessie Cheung, MD, serums containing antioxidants play an important rule in protecting the skin from the free radicals in the environment.
+According to New York City-based board-certified dermatologist Jessie Cheung, MD, serums containing antioxidants play an important rule in protecting the skin from the free radicals in the environment.
 Many dermatologists recommend Skinceuticals C E Ferulic serum.

 Embrace your freckles